 - Some types of tea derived from Camellia Sinensis, which include oolong, black and green tea, are said to help in atherosclerosis, cancer, and other bowel diseases caused by inflation.

 Good dental health, robust skin, and helping to ease chronic health conditions.
+And supports you in controlling high cholesterol levels.

 The Bubble Tea Company clearly lists what allergens are contained in their beverages for those who have dietary restrictions or allergies to be aware.